Here is some information about Oakmount Veterinary Hospital in Burnley. Sheryl Calway is the clinical director.

 We are an 8-vet practice.
 All my colleagues work with dogs and cats and see occasional routine small furry animal cases.
 We have 36 team members in total, including nursing students on placements with us (we are a designated nurse training site).

 I run the exotics department – covering reptiles, avians and small furries as my main caseload.
 I also do a lot of work with wildlife for the RSPCA and bats with the Bat Conservation Trust.

 We are proud of our practice’s history.
-We were the original veterinary clinic in the town of Burnley and established over 30 years ago - very much in the mould of James Herriot, dealing with all creatures great and small.
-At the start, we mainly dealt with farm animals but in 1998 the large animal side of the business was passed over to a neighbouring practice which allowed us to focus on providing veterinary care to companion animals.
+We were the original veterinary clinic in the town of Burnley and established over 30 years ago, very much in the mould of James Herriot, dealing with all creatures great and small.
+At the start, we mainly dealt with farm animals.
+In 1998 the large animal side of the business was passed over to a neighbouring practice.
+This allowed us to focus on providing veterinary care to companion animals.

 In 2011, my husband, Paul, and myself became the owners of Oakmount and invested time and effort into upgrading the facilities offered to patients.
 We were rewarded in March 2017 when we attained Small Animal Veterinary Hospital Accreditation via the Royal College Of Veterinary Surgeons’ Practice Standards Inspectorate.

 As an Accredited and Inspected RCVS Hospital, our standards of care must meet the requirements of our regulatory body at the highest level, both day and night.
 Our team of Veterinary Surgeons, Veterinary Nurses and trained staff care for our patients 24 hours a day, 7 days a week, 365 days of the year, with a team member on site at all times.
 We are one of only 2 Small Animal Veterinary Hospitals in East Lancashire, and one of only five in the whole of Lancashire!